-Are normal diaper creams safe for cloth diapers?
-What are the best cloth diaper safe creams?
+Are your typical diaper creams cloth diaper friendly?
+What are the best cloth diaper rash creams on the market?

 Now that you’ve bitten the proverbial bullet on cloth diapers, you have to be careful with your investment.

 There are right and wrong diaper creams for cloth diapers.
 If you use the wrong type of diaper cream - it can ruin your diaper.

 With thousands of different diaper rash creams on the market, who has the time to go through all of that work to find the right diaper rash creams for cloth diapers?

 Never fear - Nicki’s Diapers is here!

 Today, we are breaking down what you need to know about the best cloth diaper rash cream we recommend and some tips and tricks to navigating the diaper cream world.

 What Makes a Diaper Cream a Cloth Diaper Safe Cream?

 First of all, you have to understand a few basic concepts about diaper creams, diaper rashes, and so on when it comes to the cloth diaper world.